-159 Size-fractionated particles for particulate Fe determination were collected from 6 160 depths at selected stations (Stations 14, 55, 70, 35, 24, 7, and 28, shown in Fig 1) by in-161 situ filtration using modified dual-flow McLane WTS pumps (Ohnemus and Lam, 2015).
-162 Pumps were clamped onto non-metallic Hytrel-jacketed Vectran wire.
-The filter 163 configurations on the two flowpaths were those used on all US GEOTRACES cruises, 164 and consisted of a 51 μm polyester prefilter followed by paired 0.8 μm polyethersulfone 165 (PES; Pall Supor800) filters "Supor", and a 51 μm polyester prefilter followed by paired 166 quartz fiber filters "QMA" (Whatman QMA) (Cutter et al., 2014; Ohnemus and Lam, 167 2015).
-All filters were 142 mm in diameter, and had an active filtering diameter of 126 168 mm.
-Up to 478 L and 1100 L were filtered through the "Supor" and "QMA" flowpaths, 169 respectively, over the typical 2-3 hour pump time at an initial pumping rate of 8 L/min.
-170 A complete filter set sandwiched between 1 μm mesh in perforated polypropylene 171 containers was deployed at each station as a "dipped blank", which functioned as a 172 process and adsorption blank.
+Size-fractionated suspended particles for particulate Fe determination were collected from 6 depths at selected stations (Stations 14, 55, 70, 35, 24, 7, and 28, shown in Fig. 1) by in-situ filtration using modified dual-flow McLane WTS pumps (Ohnemus and Lam, 2015).
+Pumps were clamped onto non-metallic Hytrel-jacketed Vectran wire.
+The filter configurations on the two flowpaths were those used on all US GEOTRACES cruises, and consisted of a 51 μm polyester prefilter followed by paired 0.8 μm polyethersulfone (PES; Pall Supor800) filters "Supor", and a 51 μm polyester prefilter followed by paired quartz fiber filters "QMA" (Whatman QMA) (Cutter et al., 2014; Ohnemus and Lam, 2015).
+All filters were 142 mm in diameter, and had an active filtering diameter of 126 mm.
+Up to 478 L and 1100 L were filtered through the "Supor" and "QMA" flowpaths, respectively, over the typical 2-3 hour pump time at an initial pumping rate of 8 L min-1.
+A complete filter set sandwiched between 1 μm mesh in perforated polypropylene containers was deployed at each station as a "dipped blank", which functioned as a process and adsorption blank.

-173 2.2 Analytical methods
+2.2 Analytical methods

-174 2.2.1 Determination of dissolved trace elements
+2.2.1 Determination of dissolved trace elements

 Dissolved trace element determinations were performed on board ship using the filtered sub-samples from the GO-FLO bottles within a few hours of sample collection.
-Prior to analysis, samples were acidified by adding 125 $\mu$ L sub-boiling distilled 6N HCl, and were then heated in groups of 4 for 3 minutes in a 900 W microwave oven to achieve a temperature of 60 ± 10°C, to release dFe from complexation in the samples.
+Prior to analysis, samples were acidified to 0.006 M with sub-boiled distilled 6 M HCl, and were then heated in groups of 4 for 3 minutes in a 900 W microwave oven to achieve a temperature of $60 \pm 10^{\circ}$ C, to release dFe from complexation in the samples.
 Samples were allowed to cool to room temperature for at least 1 hour prior to Flow Injection Analysis (FIA).
 The same method was used in a previous study (Hatta et al., 2015).

-182 Dissolved Al (dAl), dFe and dissolved Mn (dMn) were determined in the filtered, 183 acidified, microwave-treated subsamples using FIA methods of Resing and Measures 184 (1994) for Al, Measures et al. (1995) for dFe, and Resing and Mottl (1992) for dMn 185 determinations.
-The detection limits were 0.40 nM dAl, 0.06 nM dFe, and 0.19 nM dMn.
-186 However, since most of the results from the shipboard dMn analysis were below the 187 shipboard detection limit, we use dMn data from the duplicate samples determined in the 188 more sensitive shore-based ICP-MS at the University of Hawaii in this study.
-The Al and 189 Fe data presented here are from the shipboard FIA determinations.
+Dissolved Al (dAl), dFe and dissolved Mn (dMn) were determined in the filtered, acidified, microwave-treated subsamples using the FIA methods of Resing and Measures (1994) for Al, Measures et al. (1995) for dFe, and Resing and Mottl (1992) for dMn determinations.
+The limits of detection of the shipboard FIA system, defined during the cruise as three times the standard deviation of replicate analyses of seawater samples of low dFe content, were 0.06 nM for dFe, 0.28 nM for dAl, 0.17 nM for dMn.
+The analytical precision was 5.5% for dFe at 0.35 nM, 4.5% for dAl at 2.1 nM, 4.4% for dMn at 1.2 nM.
+However, since most of the results from the shipboard dMn analysis were below the shipboard detection limit, we use the dMn data from the duplicate samples determined using the more sensitive shore-based ICP-MS at the University of Hawaii in this study.